altmp/altv-docs/articles/configs/server.md

 # Defines the used logging streams (console, file, stdconsole) for the server
 logStreams = [ "console", "file" ]

+# Defines the timestamp format of logs ("%H:%M:%S" by default)
+logTimeFormat = "%H:%M:%S"

 # The tags for your server (max.
 4)
 tags = [